let's talk

 India $10 – $40

-As you can see from the table above, the cost of creating a website in the US is exorbitant.
+As you can see, the cost of creating a website in the US is extremely high.

-On the other hand, Ukraine offers cheaper development, but it’s still higher than the creation cost in India.
+On the other hand, Ukraine offers cheaper development, but still higher than in India.

 Websites created by agencies in India are often poorly made.